noflo/noflo/README.md

     $ coffee ./examples/linecount/count.coffee somefile.txt

+## Terminology

+* Component: individual, pluggable and reusable piece of software.
+In this case a NoFlo-compatible CommonJS module
+* Graph: the control logic of a FBP application, can be either in programmatical or file format
+* Inport: inbound port of a component
+* Network: collection of processes connected by sockets.
+A running version of a graph
+* Outport: outbound port of a component
+* Process: an instance of a component that is running as part of a graph

 ## Structure of a component

 A component is the main ingredient of flow-based programming.
 Component is a CommonJS module providing a set of input and output port handlers.
 These ports are used for connecting components to each other.